m1ndflay3r/zsh_libmisc/man/libmisc/2d_arr.md

 return code 4 (for links) = no link exists

 array names may not be integer, though string containing int is fine (ex, arrname a10 is fine but arrname 10 is disallowed)

+any function which references a section of an array (such as query_section) begins in the upper left corner and ends in the lower right (i.e, start values aught to always be lower than end values)